Using lateral dispersion to optimise microfluidic trap array efficiency: Results and discussion

 \subsection{Optimisation of a regular trap array}

-In this section, the MTA is let as staggered and several optimisation algorithms are coupled with the numerical model.
+This section explores the use of local (Nelder-Mead \cite{NelderMead}) and global (Monte Carlo \cite{ComsolDoc}) optimisation techniques in maximizing filling efficiency \(E_{fill}\), as defined in Section \ref{sec_resultats_opti}.
 The optimisation problem consists in finding optimal set of parameter values leading to a maximum of an objective function.
 For implementation simplicity, we defined the optimisation objective function as capture efficiency: $E_{capt}(C, W_r,L_r,A_r,Wch_r)$.
 The optimisation results should also be optimal in filling efficiency due to the strong correlation between both metrics.
-To optimise $E_{capt}$, we used two different approaches: local (simplex based Nelder-Mead \cite{NelderMead}) and global (Monte-Carlo \cite{ComsolDoc}).

 Figure \ref{traj_opti}a illustrates the local optimisation technique for a single variable objective function (blue curve) having two maxima: $M_1$ and $M_2$ points. $M_1$ is a local but not global maximum of the objective function whilst $M_2$ is the global maximum of the objective function.
 First, an initial set of parameter value is chosen and the objective is calculated: $I_1$, $I_2$, $I_3$ and $I_4$ represent $4$ different choices of initial values.
 A local optimisation algorithm follows the fastest growth of the objective function from the chosen initial point with or without calculating the derivative(s) of the objective function like a blinded walker trying to reach a peak of a mountain chain \cite{methodes_opti}.
 Since we have no proof of $E_{capt}$ differentiability with respect to the parameters, we choose a derivative-free method: the simplex-based Nelder-Mead method.
 Depending on the initial parameter values, the local optimisation algorithm converges towards different maxima: from the $I_1$ and $I_2$ points, the convergence point is $M_1$ whilst from the $I_3$ and $I_4$ points, the convergence point is $M_2$.
 The main advantage of local optimisation is the low number of model evaluations needed to find an optimum.
 However, it can stick into local maxima and miss the global maximum.

 All the different local optimisations we tried converge towards different local maxima.
 Thus, we used a global optimisation algorithm (Monte Carlo) which can not stick into local maxima.
 This technique randomly samples points within a uniform distribution inside the domain of parameters variations specified by us \cite{methodes_opti}.
 The convergence of such algorithm is low and not guaranteed.
 However, since the model has a low computational cost, this method seems appropriate and we limit the number of model evaluation to $2000$ for approximately $1$ day of computation time.
 As expected, we obtain our best filling efficiency with this algorithm: $E_{fill}= 81 \%$, which is $4 \%$ better than the best geometry obtained by the parametric study (with $E_{fill}=77 \% $).